-The President, President-Elect, First Vice President, Second Vice President, and Treasurer.
+The President, President-Elect, First Vice President, Second Vice President, Treasurer, and Chair of the Graduate Student Council.
 The Director of the Business Office shall serve as an ex-officio member without vote.
 The Treasurer shall act as chair.

 C. MEETINGS